parrt/msds501/projects/wordsim.md

   235886 /usr/share/dict/words
 ```

-Being able to choose a reasonable subset of your data for development or other purposes is a useful skill, so let's incorporate that into our final method that loads the words and word vectors:
+Being able to choose a reasonable subset of your data for development or other purposes is a useful skill, so let's incorporate that into our final method  contained within `wordsim.py` that loads the words and word vectors:

 ```python
 def load_glove(dir:str) -> dict: